Insights for Permanent NetSuite professionals

 6%

-Those that experienced a salary increase when changing jobs saw their pay rise by 20% on average.
+On average, those that experienced a salary increase when changing jobs saw their pay rise by 22%, up slightly on last year’s increase of 20%.

-We asked those who took a pay cut when they changed jobs to share their reasoning.
-The top six responses were:
+We asked those who took a pay cut when they changed jobs to share their reasoning, which included:

 Counteroffers

-Just under half (47%) of professionals have received a counteroffer after resigning from a role.
+Over half (51%, up from 47% in our last survey) of professionals have received a counteroffer after resigning from a role.
 A counteroffer is an offer provided by your employer intended to make you reconsider your resignation.
-Almost a third (29%) of those that have received a counteroffer accepted it.
+A third (33%) of those that have received a counteroffer accepted it.

 What are employees offered as a counteroffer?